weigao266/weigao266.github.io/content/publication/scaling-law/index.md

 ---
-title: 'Scaling laws for linear complexity language models'
+title: 'Scaling Laws for Linear Complexity Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here